Barracuda10/NetDisconnector/README.md

 # Extra features

-feature 1 Click on this button to manually operate network
+1 Click on this button to manually operate network

 ![img](https://raw.githubusercontent.com/Barracuda10/others/master/NetDisconnector/netdisconnector_manul.png)

-feature 2 Enable this will switch method to disable adapter
+2 Enable this will switch method to disable adapter
 The default method is release IP address
 Usually only use the default method, and its faster to disconnect
 This is a backup method if the default method not work